Kickstarter’s CEO is stepping down, citing “personal reflection”

 “If the team can find ways to work smarter, for us to really sort of challenge some of the norms that you really find yourselves in as a business, that’s going to give us a chance to understand what it’s like to work virtually, what it’s like to work asynchronously,” he says.

-Soon-to-be-interim CEO Leow is a six-year veteran of the company, presently managing strategy and operations as CEO.
+Soon-to-be-interim CEO Leow is a six-year veteran of the company, presently managing strategy and operations as COO.
 Previously he managed the company’s international growth and, before that, worked at Facebook handling relationships with external partners.

 In 2007, Leow cofounded Neocha, a social networking site geared toward artists and musicians in China, and served as CEO there for several years.